 - Visit colleges’ admissions sites directly.
 Colleges are investing heavily right now in enhancing their own virtual tour and information session technology on their websites (e.g. check out Harvard’s new site and Providence College’s new daily virtual information sessions).

 - Take advantage of opportunities to connect virtually with panels of admissions officers.
-The following organizations are hosting online panels this spring and summer:
+The following organizations are hosting online college fairs:

 - Research faculty bios and contact professors who interest you to set up a phone call or video conference.
 Colleges are moving towards making faculty, students, and admissions staff more accessible than ever.